+Text description provided by the architects.
 Mulders vandenBerk Architecten of Amsterdam designed this playground building in a park in Utrecht, the Netherlands, with a Corian façade engraved with images of fairytales from around the world.
 The idea of the building is to excite and stimulate curiosity and creativity of the children.

 Each room is related to an individual facade and offers a specific orientation to its context.
 This combined with a unique "wallpaper" gives a particular identity to each room.
 The design invites children to play, to discover and invent games.

 At first sight there are only lines.
 A second view reveals decorative characters; fairy tales from around the world.
 Graphic design studio Design Arbeid selected together with the neighborhood children the various fairy tales.
 The graphic design is cnc-milled out of the façade to stimulate the senses and the imagination.